Sign up to receive latest insights & updates in technology, AI & data analytics, data science, & innovations from Polestar Analytics.

 "McKinsey found that pricing is by far the biggest tool for improving earnings.
 A 1% improvement in pricing raised profits by 6% on average."

-Odd-even pricing can be a powerful strategy when executed correctly.
+Odd-even pricing strategy can be powerful when executed correctly.
 Many brands leverage both pricing strategies effectively to differentiate their high-end products from lower-end, sale, or clearance items.
-This approach is particularly beneficial for huge brands that offer different ranges of products, allowing them to cater to various consumer budgets and preferences.
+The benefits of odd-even pricing are especially evident for large brands with diverse product lines, as this approach allows them to cater to various consumer budgets and preferences while enhancing perceived value and price positioning.

 Research has consistently shown that odd pricing strategy, particularly with a "99" ending, can significantly boost sales.
 But the impact of this strategy can vary depending on the pricing context and product category.
 Consumers often perceive a "99" ending as a better deal than a "95" ending for low-priced items.
 However, this preference can reverse for higher-priced items.